Tobi Kahn

 Tobi Kahn (born 1952) is an American painter and sculptor.
 Kahn lives and works in New York City and is on the faculty at the School of Visual Arts.

 Life and career

-Tobi Kahn was born in the Washington Heights neighborhood of New York City.
-He received a B.A. from Hunter College in 1976 and a MFA from Pratt Institute in 1978 in painting and sculpture.
+Tobi Kahn was born in the Washington Heights neighborhood of New York City, the son of Holocaust survivors.
+He is named for his uncle Arthur Kahn, believed to be one of the first Jews murdered by the Nazi regime.

+Kahn received a B.A. from Hunter College in 1976 and a MFA from Pratt Institute in 1978 in painting and sculpture.
+He also studied acting at Tel Aviv University, and also spent time in yeshiva.

-Kahn co-founded and facilitates the Artists' Beit Midrash at the Streicker Center of Temple Emanu-El in Manhattan.
-Kahn frequently lectures on the importance of visual language and the art of healing.
+Kahn communicates his vision through his passion for teaching.
+For close to 40 years, he has taught fine arts and visual thinking at the School of Visual Arts in New York City.
+Kahn has designed the arts curriculum for several high schools in the New York area.
+He co-founded and facilitates the Artists' Beit Midrash at the Streicker Center of Temple Emanu-El in Manhattan.
+Kahn lectures extensively at universities and public forums internationally on the importance of visual language and on art as healing.

-Kahn is the artist-in-residence at Kivunim New Directions, New York.

 Among the awards Kahn has received are the Outstanding Alumni Achievement Award from Pratt Institute in 2000; the Cultural Achievement Award for the Visual Arts from the National Foundation of Jewish Culture in 2004; and an honorary doctorate from the Jewish Theological Seminary in 2007 for his work as an artist and educator.

-Kahn is married to writer Nessa Rapoport.